Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Take inventory to determine what is keeping you from enduring.
 Find out what is in your life that is hurting you spiritually.
 Some people love to have pity parties instead of enduring.
 Are you one of them?

 Get rid of anyone or anything that keeps you in bondage.
-You should eliminate any activity that detracts you from enduring.
+You should eliminate any activity and people that keep you from enduring.

 Participate in Spiritual Disciplines